On the space of $2d$ integrable models: Discussion

 \sm

-Furthermore, we were able to find all order 2 and 3 $1d$ Lagrangians which commute, which do not also commute with an order 1 Lagrangian.
+Furthermore, we were able to find all order 2 and 3 $1d$ Lagrangians which commute, and do not also commute with an order 1 Lagrangian.
 In this case, the order 2 Lagrangian takes the form